FOSSBilling/twig-migrator/README.md

 # twig-migrator
 A tool to migrate Twig templates from the latest BoxBilling to FOSSBilling.
 Written in TypeScript.
+Currently has some known bugs.
+Make sure you know what you're doing and have a backup ready before using it.

 ## Usage
 1. Clone this repository